Azure/azureml-assets/common/components/register_model/README.md

 1. _model_name_ (string, optional)

     Model name to use in the registration.
-If name already exists, the version will be auto incremented
+If name already exists, the version will be auto incremented.If this parameter will not be passed, script will try to get model_name from _model_download_metadata_ file

 2. _model_version_ (string, optional)

     Model version in workspace/registry.
-If the same model name and version exists, the version will be auto incremented
+If the same model name and version exists or if this parameter is will not be passed, the version will be auto incremented.

 3. _model_type_ (string, optional)